 Drinking too much alcohol can lead to tolerance.
 As a result, greater amounts of alcohol are needed to reach the same levels of intoxication.

 Some can also develop a physical dependence.
 This means that a sudden withdrawal of alcohol can cause physical symptoms such as: NauseaSweatingShaking

 Seizures that may result from delirium tremens (DTs)

-Some of the Organs Damaged with Alcohol Abuse
+Some Organs Damaged with AUD

 Copyright © Nucleus Medical Media, Inc.

 AUD tends to run in families.
 If you have any family members with a history of problem drinking, be aware that it may increase your risk for addictive behaviors.

 Education and structured programs can help children and teens learn about alcohol and how it affects families and society.
 Parents can be good role models for their children by avoiding alcohol, or drinking in moderation.
 Moderation is one drink or less per day for women and two drinks or less per day for men.